GoBLFC/Tracker/README.md

 Since Laravel is an MVC (Model, View, Controller) framework, that structure is generally adhered to.
 [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading is in use, so as long as the namespace and class filesystem structure is followed, files don't need to be manually included/required.

+A significant rework of the frontend is underway to modernize it by rebuilding it with Vue & TypeScript, using Inertia to connect it to the backend.
+At the moment, the only page that has been fully rebuilt is the Manager Controls page.

 ### Frequently Used Directories
 - Routes: [routes](/routes)
 - Controllers: [app/Http/Controllers](/app/Http/Controllers)